OtherHmm/OtherHmm/README.md

   👋 Hi, I’m @OtherHmm
-  🌱 I’m currently learning Sistems at UNI
-  😄 Pronouns: He/him
+  🌱 I’m currently learning Sistems Engineering at UNI 😄 Pronouns: He/him
-  ⚡ Fun fact: ...

 <!---
 OtherHmm/OtherHmm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.